TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/sys.rst

    Append *unicode* to :data:`sys.warnoptions`.

-   Note: this function is not currently usable from outside the CPython implementation, as it must be called prior to the implicit import of :mod:`warnings` in :c:func:`Py_Initialize` to be effective, but can't be called until enough of the runtime has been initialized to permit the creation of Unicode objects.
+   Note: this function is not currently usable kutoka outside the CPython implementation, as it must be called prior to the implicit agiza of :mod:`warnings` in :c:func:`Py_Initialize` to be effective, but can't be called until enough of the runtime has been initialized to permit the creation of Unicode objects.